objectliteral/teachingJS/chapters/02_fundamentals/03_statements.md

 Let us look at the building blocks of a JavaScript (or actually any) program: Statements.
 A JavaScript program consists of zero or more statements.
 A statement usually involves using a keyword and some special syntax.

 This sub-chapter will introduce all the statements in JavaScript and explain them briefly.
 Some of them are more important than others, some are dangerous and some are weird.
 Some of them should not be used at all.
-Finally, there are some of them, which are being introduced to the language in its next version (ES6, more on that in [XX.XX](#XX.XX)).
+Finally, there are some of them, which are being introduced to the language in its next version.

-Following is a description of all statements in JavaScript.

 ### Declarations